rn4ir/ScreenyPy/README.md

 #### ScreenyPy - A command-line tool to take screenshots of websites from different geographical locations. (***WIP***)

+#### What?

+Name: Screenypy
+Description: A python-based command-line tool that takes screenshots of websites/URLs from different geographical
+location using publicly available proxy servers.

+#### Why?

+This tool provides a really quick, easy and efficient way to chck the status of websites, to check if they're
+online and accessible from various geographical locations, by taking screenshots of the website/URL from the
+command-line interface.
+The script currently takes screenshots using Chromium and Firefox.

 #### Requirements

 - Python 3.x